troyvit/troy.outbrain/README.md

 ### Job and roles
 I am the Technical Project Lead for the TAM team.
 As such I:
 - Help TAMs create great tools and write some tools myself.
-- Build internal tools, lead developers who build tools, and keep aware of other TAM tool-building projects to help us avoid redundancy.
+- Build internal tools, lead developers who build tools, and keep aware of other internal projects to help us avoid redundancy.
 - Help standardize our languages, toolsets and APIs with developers on the TAM team.
 - Work with R&D and Prod teams to give feedback on APIs they build.
 - Serve as a technical mentor to the TAM team and train them on using our tools.